 XHANCE Prescriptions and Market Share.
-Based on third-party prescription data as well as data from PPN partners, the total estimated number of XHANCE prescriptions in the first quarter of 2020 was 56,100, which represents 149% growth for prescriptions when compared to estimated first quarter 2019 prescriptions of 22,500.
-The INS prescription market increased approximately 6% from first quarter 2019 to first quarter 2020 based on third-party prescription data.
-In addition, the total estimated number of XHANCE prescriptions was 33,900 in the second quarter of 2019, 43,000 in the third quarter of 2019, and 54,300 in the fourth quarter of 2019.
-The total estimated number of XHANCE prescriptions in the six weeks ended April 24, 2020 was 28,000, which represents 8% growth for prescriptions when compared to the six weeks ended March 13, 2020 of 25,900.
-The INS prescription market decreased approximately 2% from the six weeks ended March 13, 2020 to the six weeks ended April 24, 2020 based on third-party prescription data.
+Based on third-party prescription data as well as data from PPN partners, the total estimated number of XHANCE prescriptions in the second quarter of 2020 was 62,500, which represents 84% growth for prescriptions when compared to estimated second quarter 2019 prescriptions of 33,900.
+The INS prescription market decreased approximately 12% from second quarter 2019 to second quarter 2020 based on third-party prescription data.
+In addition, the total estimated number of XHANCE prescriptions was 43,000 in the third quarter of 2019, 54,300 in the fourth quarter of 2019, and 56,100 in the first quarter of 2020.

 A seasonal effect has historically been observed in the INS prescription market in which market volume generally peaks near the middle of the second quarter and declines into the early part of the third quarter of each calendar year.
-Based on third-party prescription data, the INS market increased 1% from the first quarter of 2019 to the second quarter of 2019, decreased 11% from the second quarter of 2019 to the third quarter of 2019, increased 9% from the third quarter of 2019 to the fourth quarter of 2019, and increased 8% from the fourth quarter of 2019 to the first quarter of 2020.
+As the result of the COVID-19 pandemic we expect the market volume peak and subsequent declines to be different in 2020.
+Based on third-party prescription data, the INS market decreased 11% from the second quarter of 2019 to the third quarter of 2019, increased 9% from the third quarter of 2019 to the fourth quarter of 2020, and decreased 16% from the first quarter of 2020 to the second quarter of 2020.

-Although the underlying disease that we are treating is chronic and causes symptoms year-round, we believe the variation in patient flow through the offices of relevant specialists, and seasonality in disease flare-ups, has an impact on the number of patients that present themselves and who are therefore available to be prescribed a relatively new medication like XHANCE.
+Although the underlying disease that we are treating is chronic and causes symptoms year-round, we believe the variation in patient flow through the offices of relevant specialists, and seasonality in disease flare-ups, has an impact on the number of patients that present themselves and who are therefore available to receive a new prescription for XHANCE.
 Demand has historically been, and we expect will continue to be, impacted by the INS market seasonality and the seasonal variation in patient visits with their doctor resulting in reduced XHANCE prescription demand in the third quarter.
-Additionally, as we experienced in 2020, we expect that the first quarter prescription demand and average net revenue per prescription for XHANCE will be adversely impacted by the annual resetting of patient healthcare insurance plan deductibles and changes in individual patients' healthcare insurance coverage, both of which often occur in January.
+Additionally, as we experienced in 2020, we expect that the first quarter prescription demand and average net revenue per prescription for XHANCE will be adversely impacted in future years by the annual resetting of patient healthcare insurance plan deductibles and changes in individual patients' healthcare insurance coverage, both of which often occur in January.

 We track the market share of XHANCE within our current target audience.
 For this purpose, we calculate market share as the proportion of XHANCE prescriptions to the number of prescriptions written for other INS within our current target audience of over 10,000 physicians.
 We believe market share, in addition to XHANCE prescription volume, provides important information regarding XHANCE utilization because market share normalizes XHANCE prescriptions for market effects including the INS market seasonality, seasonal variation in patient visits with their doctor, annual deductible resets and annual changes in individual patient's healthcare insurance coverage referenced above.
-Based on third-party prescription data as well as data from PPN partners, we estimate XHANCE had a market share of 1.5% in the first quarter of 2019, 2.2% in the second quarter of 2019, 3.0% in the third quarter of 2019, 3.5% in the fourth quarter of 2019, and 3.8% in the first quarter of 2020.
+Based on third-party prescription data as well as data from PPN partners, we estimate XHANCE had a market share of 2.2% in the second quarter of 2019, 3.0% in the third quarter of 2019, 3.5% in the fourth quarter of 2019, 3.8% in the first quarter of 2020, and 5.6% in the second quarter of 2020.
 Note that most of the INS prescriptions written within our target physician audience are for chronic sinusitis, allergic rhinitis and other conditions outside of our nasal polyp indication.
+Our target physician audience is subject to revision each quarter to account for changes such as revised sales target prioritization, and physician retirements.
+Changes to the target physician audience can contribute some of the quarter over quarter change in market share.